Vocabulary for IELTS

 Meaning: Predict

-Question: How cricket would grow in future?
+Question: How will cricket grow in the future?

 17. Dreadful: Disastrous

-Sentence: Although India had a dreadful start in the semifinal, the Indian cricket team won the 2011 World cup.
+Sentence: Although India had a dreadful start in the semifinal, the Indian cricket team won the 2011 World Cup.
 The dedication, determination and discipline of the players bore fruitful results.
-This turnaround happened due to the relentless attitude of the captain Mr Mahendra Singh Dhoni.
+This turnaround happened due to the relentless attitude of the captain, Mr Mahendra Singh Dhoni.

 18. Bucolic: Rural